czekster/BDMPathfinder/README.md

 Authors are funded by the Industrial Strategy Challenge Fund and EPSRC, [EP/V012053/1](https://gow.epsrc.ukri.org/NGBOViewGrant.aspx?GrantRef=EP/V012053/1), [Active Building Centre Research Programme (ABC RP)](https://abc-rp.com/).

+## Acknowledgements

+We thank Dr Marc Bouissou (EDF) for valuable discussions about BDMP modelling and toolchains.

 ## Corresponding author
 Any problem that you may encounter, please drop me an e-mail!